If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 Allowable Cost per Order – Conclusion

-ACPO is arguably the most important metric you have to assess and manage digital marketing.
-Knowing the ACPO gives you freedom because it gives you a clean, profit-first benchmark to use to plan and assess digital marketing.
+ACPO is arguably the most important metric for assessing and managing digital marketing.
+Knowing it gives you freedom because it gives you a clean, profit-first benchmark to use to plan and assess digital marketing.

-Surprisingly, many (most) digital marketers don’t know what their ACPO is nor understand how to calculate it.
-Hopefully, with this post, you are no longer in this group and can use the metric to better manage your next digital marketing campaign.
+Surprisingly, many (most) digital marketers don’t know what their ACPO is or understand how to calculate it.
+Hopefully, this post will remove you from this group and allow you to use the metric to better manage your next digital marketing campaign.

 Author: James Hipkin